 The challenges aren’t over once the insulin crosses the gut wall.
 Researchers must extend the hormone’s ability to stay in the bloodstream and boost its capacity to be absorbed by the body, a concept known as bio-availability, according to Thomsen.
 Novo has already found a way to give insulin more staying power and it’s searching for ways to further increase bio- availability, he said.

 Finally, scientists must avert absorption swings caused by the vagaries of human digestion.
 On days when the patient suffers a bout of diarrhea for example, the pill’s passage through the bowels may be too quick to allow proper insulin absorption.
 Novo says the once-daily tablet should give patients enough of an insulin buffer to guard against hypoglycemia, a state of dangerously low blood-sugar levels.

-A handful of smaller companies, including Diasome Pharmaceuticals Inc. of Conshohocken, Pennsylvania, Jerusalem- based Oramed Pharmaceuticals Inc. (ORMP) and Diabetology Ltd of Jersey, in the Channel Islands, have tried to solve the problem, some only to abandon efforts.
+A handful of smaller companies, including Diasome Pharmaceuticals Inc. of Conshohocken, Pennsylvania, Jerusalem- based Oramed Pharmaceuticals Inc. (ORMP:US) and Diabetology Ltd of Jersey, in the Channel Islands, have tried to solve the problem, some only to abandon efforts.
 Biocon Ltd. (BIOS) from Bangalore, India, said last month it’s looking for a partner to further develop its oral insulin program, which is in advanced tests.

 “Previous attempts never worked,” Meunier points out.